 Eyewitness testimony from the Lake Herman Road murders suggested a very small window of time that the Zodiac Killer had available to him, in order to escape detection, but one eyewitness, that of Stella Borges, was the most crucial of all.
 A second eyewitness James Owen passed the turnout at what was calculated to be 11.14 pm and he saw no victims lying on the turnout.
 Stella Borges however, in a revised timeline, passed the turnout at approximately 11.20 pm and saw both victims David Faraday and Betty Lou Jensen lying on the gravel turnout.

-The attack at Blue Rock Springs was approximated no later than 12.04 am on the 5th July 1969, however the call the Zodiac Killer made to police dispatcher Nancy Slover at the payphone on Springs Road and Tuolumne was logged at 12.40 am.
+The attack at Blue Rock Springs was approximated no later than 12.04 am on the 5th July 1969, however the call the Zodiac Killer made to police dispatcher Nancy Slover at the Springs Road and Tuolumne Street payphone was logged at 12.40 am.
 This payphone was located only a 10 minute drive from Blue Rock Springs.
 So what had the killer done during this time period.
-It is highly unlikely he would have sat stationary in his car in the area or outside the payphone waiting for his moment.
-After gunning down two people only 3.7 miles away this would have constituted insanity, even for an insane person.
+It is highly unlikely he would have sat stationary in his car in the area, or outside the payphone for any prolonged period.
+After gunning down two people only 3.7 miles away, this would only have increased his risk of capture.

 He was familiar with Lake Herman Road, and in near isolation, free from prying eyes, it would have been a perfect disposal site for his weapon, particularly bearing in mind Lake Herman was situated near to his first murders.
-A round trip from Blue Rock Springs to Lake Herman with time spent to exit his vehicle, possibly remove his gloves, wipe down the weapon and toss the evidence into Lake Herman, before returning to the payphone at Springs Road and Tuolumne, would have taken approximately 30 minutes and nearer the time of 12.40 am, the time the call was logged.
+A journey from Blue Rock Springs to Lake Herman, with time spent to exit his vehicle, wipe down the weapon and toss the evidence into Lake Herman, before returning to the payphone at Springs Road and Tuolumne Street, would have taken approximately 30 minutes, and nearer the time of 12.40 am, the time the call was logged.
 Any stop by police now, would have held far less risk.
-He could have traveled straight home after the attack at Blue Rock Springs, but his intention all along was to place the phone call and he was not to be denied.
+He could equally have traveled straight home after the attack at Blue Rock Springs, disposed of any incriminating evidence, before returning to make the phone call.

 His final confirmed murder was that of Paul Stine at Presidio Heights on October 11th 1969.
 This was in stark contrast to his previous attacks, taking place in a built up area with high risk.
-To commit such a brazen attack in a heavily populated location compared to his previous attacks seemed on the face of it an unusual choice, which is suggestive that he was very confident in these surroundings.
+To commit such a brazen attack in a heavily populated location seemed on the face of it an unusual choice, which led to the idea the killer was very confident in these surroundings.